abdulwahid211/portfolio/README.md

 # Usage

 * First run `npm install`
+* Then run `npm run build`

-* Then run  `npm run start` then the webapp will run on localhost:8080.
+* Finally run  `npm run start` then the webapp will run on localhost:8080.